Snowflake-Labs/sfguide-agentic-ai-for-asset-management/content_library/regulatory/form_adv/adv_part_2a_canonical.md

 - Insurance Companies
 - Investment Companies and Pooled Investment Vehicles

-### Account Minimum

-£2 million for separately managed accounts.
+**Account Minimum**: £2 million for separately managed accounts.
 Lower minimums may be accepted for related accounts, employee accounts, or special circumstances at our discretion.

 ---